Psychiatrists are medical doctors with special training and skills in diagnosing and treating mental illness and emotional troubles.

 - self-harming behaviour

-If your child is suffering from any of the problems described above, your psychiatrist will look at the best treatment for her.
+If your child is experiencing any of these conditions or issues, your psychiatrist will look at the best treatment for them.
 The psychiatrist will look not only at your child but also your family.

 Treatments might involve: